-The U.S. Department of Agriculture’s (USDA) Administrative Review (AR) replaces the Coordinated Review Effort (CRE) in assessing School Food Authorities’ (SFA) administration of the National School Lunch Program (NSLP), School Breakfast Program (SBP), and other school nutrition programs.
-The AR is a three year review cycle, starting July 1, 2013.
+The U.S. Department of Agriculture’s (USDA) Administrative Review (AR) assesses a School Food Authorities (SFA) administration of the National School Lunch Program (NSLP), School Breakfast Program (SBP), After School Snack Program (ASP), Fresh Fruit and Vegetable Program (FFVP), Seamless Summer Option (SSO), and other Federal or State school nutrition programs.
+The School Nutrition Team (SNT) has been approved for a five-year review cycle.

 - Calendar of School Nutrition Program Requirements

 AR in the School Nutrition Programs Final Rule, USDA, 07/29/16